Skip to content

 Secure Software Development Practices | Laneways.Agency

-A clear comprehension of the syntax of the language you are using plus some structural and logical reasoning is all that is needed to write a computer program, which isn’t all that difficult for most people.
+A clear comprehension of the syntax of the language and the development of open source software you are using plus some structural and logical reasoning is all that is needed to write a computer program, which isn’t all that difficult for most people.

 But adding a layer of complexity to the process of developing software with a higher security posture is something that not all developers can do or comprehend.
 Open source is beneficial.
 Your code can be viewed by open-source programmers, security analysts, and auditors, who may even help you find and fix issues.